 6. Area: Do you live in an area with high unemployment, poverty and limited community facilities?

-To be eligible under the HEAR scheme, you must meet Indicator 1 above plus 2 other indicators.
+To be eligible under the HEAR scheme, you must meet Indicator 1 above plus a specific combination of 2 other indicators.
 Applicants must also meet the minimum entry requirements to the colleges of their choice.